 Most of us dream of having our own Jarvis-like AI to assist us with our daily tasks.
-But, Alexa is about as close as you can get to having a robot butler to run your house?
-Meet Alexa.
-You name it, Alexa can make it happen.
+But, Alexa is about as close as you can get to having a robot butler run your home.
+Fortunately, Alexa keeps gaining more and more skills and features.
 From light switches to power outlets to thermostats, the number of Alexa-enabled devices has been steadily growing since Amazon’s public release of the Echo in mid-2015.
-The Dot and Tap followed.
-Amazon recently expanded the family more Echo devices like the Echo Dot, Echo Show and Echo Spot, each of which have a screen that displays search results and more.
-In addition, Amazon has connected Alexa with a number of web services in order to create a more holistic artificial intelligence experience.
+Amazon expanded the family more Echo devices like the Echo Dot, Echo Show and Echo Spot, and Echo Plus.
+In addition, Amazon has connected Alexa with a number of web services in order to create a more holistic experience.

 The best Alexa-compatible smart home hubs

 If you’re going all-in on the smart home, you’ll definitely want a hub.
 These plastic boxes work with devices from lots of different manufacturers that operate using different protocols, like ZigBee or Z-Wave.
 Yes, Alexa itself is a bit hub-like, but there are some things she can’t do.
-Pairing the smart speaker with Samsung SmartThings hub ($85) or Wink Hub 2 ($99) — two of our favorite smart home hubs — can help bolster Alexa’s capabilities.
+Pairing the smart speaker with Samsung SmartThings hub ($90) — one of our favorite smart home hubs — can help bolster Alexa’s capabilities.
 You can also opt for an Echo Plus 2 ($150), which is an Alexa device with a built-in Zigabee hub.

-For example, there are some devices, like some smart locks, that require a hub to even work with Alexa.
-In some cases, Wink or SmartThings can act as a substitute bridge, while also letting them interact with other devices in new ways.
+There are some devices, like some smart locks and lights, that require a hub to even work with Alexa.
+In some cases, a hub like Wink or SmartThings can act as a substitute bridge, while also letting them interact with other devices in new ways.
 More and more manufacturers are making gadgets that don’t require a hub.
 Having a hub will elevate your smart home experience though.

 The best Alexa-compatible lights